Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Class Field Theory Perspective

-Another thing to note here is that if $A$ and $B$ are two elements of the Galois group with the same multiplicative order $p^b$, then their respective RCFP plots are not necessarily the same.
-This is different than the Gaussian period case, where the choice of $\omega$ with order $p^b$ mod $p^e$ always gave the same Gaussian period plot.
-This is because $(\Z/p^e\Z)^\times$ is cyclic while $(\O_K/p^e\O_K)^\times$ isn't cyclic when $p$ splits or when $e > 1$.
-In fact, when $K$ has class number 1, we have the following isomorphism as abstract abelian groups: We provide an example of this in Figure \ref{fig:RCFPSpirals5}, where $K = \Q(\sqrt{-7})$, $m = 5^4$, and where the choice of $A$ has order 5, but their RCFP plots are different in all three cases.
+Another notable feature here is that if $A$ and $B$ are two elements of the Galois group with the same multiplicative order $p^b$, then their respective RCFP plots are not necessarily the same.
+This is different than the Gaussian periods case, where we have an identical Gaussian period plot for any $\omega$ whose order mod $p^e$ is $p^b$.
+This is because $(\Z/p^e\Z)^\times$ is cyclic, while $(\O_K/p^e\O_K)^\times$ is not cyclic when $p$ splits or when $e > 1$.
+In fact, we have the following isomorphism of abelian groups: In Figure \ref{fig:RCFPSpirals5}, we provide examples of three distinct RCFP plots, even though $K = \Q(\sqrt{-7})$, $m = 5^4$, and $A$ has order $5$ for all three cases.

 Note in particular that the differences between these plots are more substantial than a simple change of coloring.
 For example, note the behavior of the points along the positive real axis; for Figure \ref{fig:RCFPSpirals5A}, the string of points stays entirely on the real axis, while in Figures \ref{fig:RCFPSpirals5B} and \ref{fig:RCFPSpirals5C}, the string of points veers off toward either the upper or lower half-plane respectively.